 For example, if you’re looking to purchase a $100,000 property, you’d like to see that it is getting rent of at least 1% of the purchase price per month ($1,000 a month).
 As an equation, it would look like this: 100,000 x .01 = 1000.

 Now let’s say it’s a property that’s $540,000.
 Then you’d like to see rent at $5400/month.

-This is really just a quick screening tool, but it can be very useful in weeding out properties that likely won’t perform the way you want it to.
+This is really just a quick screening tool, but it can be very useful in weeding out properties that likely won’t perform the way you want them to.

 It’s like using simple bloodwork for health screening.
 It ultimately doesn’t tell you if someone has ischemic heart disease.
 But it could give you a quick idea of whether you need to take a second look and maybe consider taking a deeper dive.

 It gives you a basic idea of whether the property at hand will be able to create a positive cash flow situation or not.